2022 United States House of Representatives elections in Michigan: District 3

 The 3rd district is based in western Michigan, and includes Grand Rapids, Muskegon, and parts of Ottawa County.
-The incumbent is Republican Peter Meijer, who was elected with 53.0% of the vote in 2020.
+The incumbent was Republican Peter Meijer, who was elected with 53.0% of the vote in 2020, but lost in the primary to pro-Trump candidate John Gibbs on August 2, 2022; as he was one of ten House Republicans who voted to impeach Donald Trump after the January 6 attack on the U.S. Capitol.

 In the final days of the primary, the Democratic Congressional Campaign Committee bought $425,000 in TV ads that ostensibly attacked Gibbs (identifying him as "too conservative for West Michigan" and linking him to Trump) but were in fact designed to boost Gibbs' standing among pro-Trump Republican primary voters.
 The strategy—controversial within the Democratic Party—was based on the idea that Gibbs would be the weaker opponent in the general election, giving the Democrats an opportunity to win the 3rd district seat, which following the 2020 redistricting cycle had shifted from a Republican-leaning district to a swing district.
-The winner is Hillary Scholten.
-The strategy ended up successful, as Democrat Hillary Scholten flipped the district after winning by 12.93%.
+Democrat Hillary Scholten flipped the district, winning by 12.93%.
 In flipping the district to the Democratic side, Scholten became the first Democratic member of Congress from the area since 1977.